Flows – The Game Changer for Next-Generation AI Systems

 Before Flows, setting up the AI Vision process was a tedious task for a skilled developer.
 Now everyone can set up, manage and alter steps on their own.
 In a comprehensive, visual way.
 Being able to optimize the process quickly, getting a faster response, losing less time and expenses, and delivering higher quality to customers.

 And what’s the best part?
 Flows are available to the users of Ximilar’s free plan, so you can try them right away.
 Register or sign up to the Ximilar App and enter Flows service at the Dashboard.
-If you want to learn the basics first, check our video tutorials.
+If you want to learn the basics first, check out our video tutorials.
 Then you can connect tasks and labels defined in your own Image Recognition.

 Training of machine learning models is free with Ximilar, you are only paying for API calls for recognition.
 Read more about API calls or API credit packs.
 We strongly believe you will love Flows as much as we enjoyed bringing them to life.
 And if you feel like there is a feature missing, or if you prefer a custom-made solution, feel free to contact us!